Our commitment: Enhance Gender Balance in Our Workforce and Empower Women Across the Entire Value Chain

-By 2016 – Implement the new Parental Support Policy in the U.S., effective January 1, 2016, offering up to 14 weeks of paid leave for primary caregivers of newborns with the option of extending unpaid leave up to six months.
+By 2017 – Implement the new Parent Support Policy in the U.S., effective January 1, 2016, offering up to 14 weeks of paid leave for primary caregivers of newborns, with the option of extending unpaid leave up to six months.

 At Nestlé, we recognize that our employees are a key source of our company’s competitive advantage, and our goal is to elevate Nestlé as the premier choice for top diverse talent in the U.S. Our diversity and inclusion initiatives are helping us build a stronger and smarter workforce in the U.S., strengthening our position as an organization committed to balance, equality, and fairness.

 Enhancing gender balance in our workforce is one of Nestlé’s core societal commitments.
 We believe our employee Parent Support Policy plays an important role in helping parents achieve a work-life balance.
 Beginning January 2016, the policy offers 14 weeks of paid leave for primary caregivers of newborns with the option of extending unpaid leave up to six months.
 The policy applies to male employees, same-sex couples, and adoptive parents.
 In the policy’s first 12 months in effect, 585 employees took paid parental leave, and the average length of leave was 13 weeks.
 In 2016, Nestlé also became a founding partner of the Working Parent Support Coalition, a group of leading businesses implementing progressive policies to improve workplace wellness for new parents and their kids.